keboola/developers-docs/extend/component/running/index.md

     This API call is not supported for components that use the 'encrypt' flag.

 In that case you either have to craft the contents of the data directory manually or make a temporary copy of the component (even if it were with the same image) without the encryption turned on and work on the component copy.
 The new component won't be able to decrypt the encrypted values of the old one.

 If you successfully created the data folder, you should now be able to run the component with it:

     docker run --volume=/user/johndoe/data/:/data --memory=4000m --net=bridge -e KBC_RUNID=123456789 -e KBC_PROJECTID=123 -e KBC_DATADIR=/data/ -e KBC_CONFIGID=test-123 -i -t --entrypoint=/bin/bash quay.io/keboola/keboola-test.ex-docs-tutorial

-## Running a Component
+## Running Component
 If you want to run a component during development, it is the easiest to build it locally and [run the built version](/extend/component/tutorial/debugging/).
-If you want to run an production code component, you need to do a couple of things.
-Let's assume you want to run `keboola-test.ex-docs-tutorial` component and you have already [prepared the data directory](#preparing-the-data-folder).
+If you want to run a production code component, you need to do a couple of things.
+Let's assume you want to run the `keboola-test.ex-docs-tutorial` component and you have already [prepared the data directory](#preparing-the-data-folder).

-The next step is that you need to obtain the repository settings and credentials from the [Developer portal](https://components.keboola.com/).
+The next step is to obtain the repository settings and credentials from the [Developer Portal](https://components.keboola.com/).
 You can either use the [API](https://kebooladeveloperportal.docs.apiary.io/#) or the [CLI](https://github.com/keboola/developer-portal-cli-v2).
 The CLI is easier to use.
 First set your service account credentials in the environment: